 *An earlier version of this story identified Professor Hill as Eric Lamont Hill.

-Chava Gourarie is a CJR Delacorte Fellow.
+Chava Gourarie is a freelance writer based in New York and a former CJR Delacorte Fellow.
 Follow her on Twitter at @ChavaRisa